 “Thank you for our sessions.
 I feel stronger and more centered due to our work together.” – P.R., Corvallis, OR

 “Tina speaks to the heart of the matter.
 She is very professional while meeting the unique needs of each individual.
-I took advantage of her package deal, which included massage, yoga, and counseling over the phone as well as in person.
+I took advantage of her package deal, which included yoga and consulting over the phone, as well as in person.

 She is careful in her use of language.
 For example, I remember Tina saying that she discourages the word “should” and encourages the word “could” instead.
 This has helped me on many occasions to keep me from judging myself too harshly.” -Karen Jean Canan, Corvallis, OR

 “I first met Tina at a panel on life coaching, I was immediately drawn to her calm, peaceful way and set up a series of sessions to help with a recent career change and ailing parent.
 With her encouragement and listening, I found my way and have become very successful in my job and balancing my home life.
 Her style and approach was extremely comforting and healing for me.” -Kay C, Corvallis